 Complete Guide

-Delaware Statutory Trusts let you 1031 out of active landlording and into passive institutional real estate.
-How they work, when they make sense, and what most investors don't realize before signing.
+Delaware Statutory Trusts let you 1031 out of active landlording and into hands-off institutional real estate.
+One thing most investors get wrong: these are zero-cash-flow structures — the win is full tax deferral and zero management, not a monthly check.
+Here's how they work, when they make sense, and what to know before signing.

 Updated April 2026·Reading time: 8 min